BIRDSEYE CENTER/JUNIPER JUNCTION

 * * * *

-“Birdseye Center/Juniper Junction” is the beginning of a Canadian tradition that continues through Walter Ball’s “Rural Route”, Doug Wright’s “Nipper/Doug Wright’s Family” and his “Tickytacky Township” to Lynn Johnston’s, ‘For Better Or For Worse” and Sandra Bell-Lundy’s “Between Friends.
+“Birdseye Center/Juniper Junction” is the beginning of a Canadian tradition that continues through Walter Ball’s “Rural Route”, Doug Wright’s “Nipper/Doug Wright’s Family” and his “Tickytacky Township” to Lynn Johnston’s, ‘For Better Or For Worse” and Sandra Bell-Lundy’s “Between Friends“.
 There is a thread of gentle humour perhaps touched with satire looking at a world that is basically benign but not saccharine.

 Through this tradition one witnesses not only a continuity of purpose, but also the changing social fabric of Canada.
 In “Birdseye Centre”, there is the rural setting where the community is the unit.
 It is a physical lifestyle with hunting and fishing.
 The natural world is dominant and machinery plays a minor role.
 From this environment we move to the nuclear family and a modern farm setting where machinery is prominent and the natural world has moved to the background.
 Then we enter a lifestyle where the family is still nuclear but the setting is urban with its machinery and the natural world has vanished.
 Finally, we arrive at a setting were the unit is individual friendships, family is in the background and the outside world has virtually vanished.

-However, “Birdseye Center/Juniper Junction” also differs significantly from its descendents.
+However, “Birdseye Center/Juniper Junction” also differs significantly from its descendants.
 It is easily the most fictionalized feature of the tradition.
 All the creators use personal experience and observation for their stories, but, only Frise so completely submerged those experiences and observations that they completely disappeared into a fictional world called “Birdseye Center”.
 Subsequent cartoonists created characters that can be more or less easily identified with actual persons in the creator’s lives, or even the creators themselves, although Wright did begin “Nipper” when he was a bachelor, Frise created characters who had no visible models – except to Frise himself.
 In addition, no other cartoonist has created such a complex community of odd individuals as in “Birdseye Center”.
 We are attracted to subsequent cartoonist’s characters because we identify with them.
 We are attracted to Frise’s characters because they are intriguing.

 Subsequent cartoonists set their characters in the world they live in or in the case of Walter Ball, remembered, Frise created a world for his characters.
 It was recognizably rural Ontario, but was filled with such fantastical creatures as a domesticated moose, giant jack rabbit and clever bass.
-Frise so completely fictionalized this world that none of his colleagues could identify the community on which his based his creation.
+Frise so completely fictionalized this world that none of his colleagues could identify the community on which he based his creation.
 Frise was often asked which town was the inspiration for his village.
 To City Lights he once replied: “Well it is imaginary.
 It is bits of one and bits of another.
 In some ways, it is Toronto seen through the back.”
 Like later cartoonists Frise attached his world to existing reality of his audience, but whereas they brought reality into their strips, Frise, as can be seen above, brought his world into the real world.

 This fictionalization of small town Ontario is in stark contrast to Stephen Leacock’s Sunshine Sketches of A Little Town, which has been identified as Orillia.
 Yet, Frise and Leacock have a lot in common.
 They both romanticized small town life while at the same time treated it with humour and a bit of satire.
 Both as well created complex communities of characters.
 We must remember that both came from small towns and their audiences were also part of the exodus from rural to urban life that was occurring in that period.
 Both were singularly popular in their time, reaching the status of icons, and both were pioneers in using Canadian realities of the period to create popular fiction.
 Their creations were trail breakers for those who followed.